-- Supply of uniform different from other classes of government schools - Supply of TLMs (Picture reading books, games material, flash cards, zigzag puzzle, worksheets and other teaching aids to develop early reading and arithmetical skills, play corners, reading corners, etc. - The curriculum of kindergarten has been framed by the State as per NCERT guidelines - Two series called "Get Set Go" have been developed for development of early language skills and early arithmetical skills, writing letters and numbers, fine motor skills, etc. - Games and activities have been developed to develop socio-emotional skills - Pre-primary teachers of pilot schools have been trained on pedagogical approaches to be adopted in the kindergarten
+Supply of uniform different from other classes of government schools

+- Supply of TLMs (Picture reading books, games material, flash cards, zigzag puzzle and other teaching aids to develop early reading and arithmetical skills, play corners, reading corners, etc. - The curriculum of kindergarten has been framed by the State as per NCERT guidelines - The kindergarten will use worksheets - Two series called "Get Set Go" have been developed for development of early language skills and early arithmetical skills, writing letters and numbers, fine motor skills, etc. - Games and activities have been developed to develop socio-emotional skills - Pre-primary teachers of pilot schools have been trained on pedagogical approaches to be adopted in the kindergarten

 After its one year of implementation, many parents have withdrawn their children from private school and sought admission in government schools.
+This suggests a way forward in achieving our end goal that is "Quality in Education".

-- 9.9 Facilities for CWSN: To accommodate children with special needs following facilities have to be ensured: - Construction of ramps with rails and stationary bridges.
-These will facilitate such children approach the indoor and outdoor area and access play equipments. - Equipments, play learning material, furniture and other facilities have to be suitable and easily available for children with disabilities. - Toilets should have appropriate accessories and adaptations for children with special needs. - 9.10 Child Abuse and Rights: Special care will have to be taken that there is no child abuse: - No physical, verbal or emotional abuse. - No harsh discipline and No corporal punishment. - Children should not be neglected. - All boys and girls to be treated equally - All teachers must be trained to identify, understand and respond appropriately in case they observe any signs of child abuse /neglect.
+9.10 Facilities for Children With Special Needs: To accommodate children with special needs following facilities have to be ensured:

+- Construction of ramps with rails and stationary bridges.
+These will facilitate such children approach the indoor and outdoor area and access play equipment's. - Equipment's, play learning material, furniture and other facilities have to be suitable for children with disabilities. - Play learning material for children with special needs should be made available in all the activity areas. - Toilets should have appropriate accessories and adaptations for children with special needs.

+9.11 Child Abuse and Rights: Special care will have to be taken that there is no child abuse:

-- Teachers should be trained in promotion of tolerance and unity and respect for diversity in line with the quality standards. - All teachers to be trained in accommodating CWSN children with compassion.
+- No physical, verbal or emotional abuse. - No harsh discipline and No corporal punishment. - Children should not be neglected. - All boys and girls to be treated equally - All teachers must be trained to identify, understand and respond appropriately in case they observe any signs of child abuse /neglect. - Teachers should be trained in promotion of tolerance and unity and respect for diversity in line with the quality standards. - All teachers to be trained in accommodating CWSN children with compassion.

-9.11 Location of Pre-school:
+9.12 Location of Pre-school School: